Swedish Prime Minister tries to convince Turkey to join NATO - ExBulletin

 After Russia invaded Ukraine, Sweden and Finland abandoned their longstanding policy of military non-alignment and in May asked to join the transatlantic alliance.

-But Turkey has blocked ratification of their candidacies – which require the unanimous approval of all 30 NATO members – accusing the Nordic countries, and in particular Sweden, of providing a safe haven for banned Kurdish militants whom Ankara calls terrorists.
+But Turkey has blocked ratification of their offers – which require the unanimous approval of all 30 NATO members – accusing the Nordic countries, and in particular Sweden, of providing a safe haven for banned Kurdish militants whom Ankara calls “terrorists”.

 Erdogan – who is seeking re-election next year – is in a strong position, having persuaded his Russian counterpart Vladimir Putin to stop blocking grain exports from Ukraine.